Saudi Arabia–Turkey relations: Early beginnings

+In October 1926, Shevket Bey arrived in Jeddah (within the Saudi-ruled Kingdom of Hejaz and Nejd) as the first "Diplomatic Representative of the Turkish Republic".
+On presenting his papers, Bey "recalled the old associations, based on brotherhood and co-operation, which formerly existed between Turks and Arabs, and said he hoped that such noble memories would find new expression in the revived friendship between the two governments".
+However, privately he considered the country "savage" and its inhabitants "nothing less than barbarians", and lamented the "evil day" that brought him to the Hejaz.

-Relations between Turkey and Saudi Arabia began in 1932, after the creation of the new Kingdom of Saudi Arabia.
+Formal relations between Turkey and Saudi Arabia began in 1932, after the creation of the new Kingdom of Saudi Arabia.
 At the first stage of the relations, Saudi Arabia and Turkey shared a cordial relationship as Turkish leader Mustafa Kemal Atatürk was interested in keeping Turkey safe and friendly with the international community, and tried to avoid religious discord.
 Both Turkey and Saudi Arabia maintained neutrality during World War II.

 In the 1950s, during the Cold War, Turkey joined the short-lived Baghdad Pact, an anti-communist military alliance, while Saudi Arabia, despite also sharing similar views, declined to participate and criticized the pact for its ineffectiveness to deal with the Soviet Union.

 With the eruption of Iranian Revolution in 1979 and subsequent Iran–Iraq War, both Turkey and Saudi Arabia were the main supporters of Saddam Hussein's Iraq, albeit Turkey quietly supported Iraq and was skeptical to the Shia clergy ruling Iran despite maintaining a neutral face, while Saudi Arabia openly supported Iraq with lethal weapons and finance.
 In April 1979, Saudi Arabia provided financial assistance ($250 million) to Turkey to help the latter's attempts to overcome the ongoing economical and financial crisis.

 In 1991, with the outbreak of Gulf War, Turkey and Saudi Arabia supported the United States against Iraq, although Turkey didn't participate in the coalition, Ankara opened its air space to aid the coalition, while Saudi Arabia was part of the coalition.
 Also in the 1990s decade, Turkey and Saudi Arabia were sympathetic to the Chechen Republic of Ichkeria against Russia, but did not recognize it.

 Both Ankara and Riyadh were not friendly to Saddam's Iraq.
 In 2003, however, both Turkey and Saudi Arabia openly opposed the invasion of Iraq.